 There was also confusion about what our cooked meal should look and taste like.

 Our design should provide better context and expectations.
-It should convey more information visually and audible that describes what a meal should look and taste like.
+It should convey more information visually and audibly by describing what a meal should look and taste like.

 We also took a closer look at interaction paradigms of existing virtual assistants Google Assistant and Ubisoft’s Sam (a virtual assistant for gaming).

-Google Assistant showcases the anatomy and interactions of virtual assistant and user conversations.
+Google Assistant showcases the anatomy and interactions between virtual assistants and users.
 Based on Google's best practices, we shifted our design to:

 Sam makes collective gaming possible by gathering data from multiple users, being context-aware, and providing tips from external sources.
 This prompted us to think about how can Chef lead multiple users through a cooking experience and be context-aware, while still respecting user privacy and control.